-- what the agreed fixture, fitting or structural change will be; - whether or not you can remove the fixture when you leave, and if so, how and when it can be done; - if you leave the fixture or fitting, whether you are entitled to any compensation; and - if you remove the fixture or fitting, who is responsible for fixing any damage caused by its removal.
+- what the agreed fixture, fitting or structural change will be - whether or not you can remove the fixture when you leave, and if so, how and when it can be done - if you leave the fixture or fitting, whether you are entitled to any compensation and - if you remove the fixture or fitting, who is responsible for fixing any damage caused by its removal.

 The provider must not be unreasonable in failing to agree to the attachment of a fixture or a structural change to the premises.
+In other words, the provider can only disagree if they have a good reason for doing so.